 Novel therapies are rarely investigated in the context of tumor resection in preclinical models - although chemo-radiation therapy is given after resection in patients.
 However, early recurrent patient glioblastomas contain a high amount of inflammatory and reactive cells, which interact with and affect tumor cells.
 The aim of this project is to use a novel improved pre-clinical model with tumor resection to interrogate the tumor cell phenotype and the microenvironment in early glioblastoma recurrences in order to identify and test potential novel targets.

 We use brain cancer tissue from patients for in vitro and in vivo models, transfection, confocal time-lapse microscopy, Western blotting, PCR, flow cytometry as well as single cell sequencing.

-To discover novel biomarkers in order to be able to make more precise diagnoses and to be able to predict survival and effect of therapy, we use patient cohorts, immunohistochemistry, computer-based biomarker analysis, NGS, genome wide methylation profiling, mRNA profiling and proteomics.
+To discover novel targets, biomarkers and resistance mechanisms, we use patient cohorts, spatial profiling, immunohistochemistry, computer-based biomarker analysis, NGS, genome wide methylation profiling, mRNA profiling and proteomics.

 The better understand the role of the spatial organization of cells and tissue compartments in brain tumor tissue, we use immunofluorescence multiplexing and deep spatial profiling as important techniques.
 We have established and use the two core facilities below for these studies.
 The core facilities are open to all users, who can benefit from these techniques.